mayermakes/Ei_O_T/README.md

 All EI.O.T Boards are manufactured in either Europe or USA.
 There are NO genuine Boards made in Asia, and there probably never will be.
 This is necessary to ensure quality and safety for the applications developed with our Development Kits and breakout boards.
-USB-OTG functionality is built in Hardwarwe wise.
-Software support is currently under development.
+USB-OTG functionality is built in Hardware wise.
 The Board can be assembled in two ways allowing dominantly left and right handed Developers to optimally use it, also by flipping it upside down you can choose to have the USB cable stick out the top or bottom.

 Safety and Handling Notice: